ska-telescope/tango-example/docs/src/index.rst

 Test environment / interactive environment
 ------------------------------------------

+This project uses Helm Charts for deploying a development/test environment.
+All of the related files could be found under `charts/` folder.

+ - `charts/tango-example` hart is the main tango-example chart to deploy tango-example in a standalone helm deployment.
+ It defines all the deviceservers it uses in the `Chart.yaml` file and the necessary variables in the `values.yaml` file.
+ You can also add your own deviceservers or other definitions using `templates/` folder as a base.
+ - `charts/test-umbrella` chart defines the umbrella chart with its dependencies in the `Charts.yaml` file.
+ You can see all the dependencies in the `Charts.yaml` file and new ones for your own devices.

-The docker-compose.yml file for each project defines which Docker containers should be created when starting an interactive development session or a test session.
-Note that the interactive session and tests do not execute in any of the containers defined in docker-compose.yml, but in an separate container created alongside those defined in the file.
+The `charts/tango-example` helm chart defines which pods (a pod contains single device server container) should be created when starting an interactive development session or a test session.
+Note that the interactive session and tests do not execute in any of the containers defined in the Helm charts, but in an separate container created alongside those defined in the file.

-In this example project, docker-compose.yml defines a test environment comprising three containers: a Tango database; a databaseds server, and a container for the example power supply device.
-This project illustrates two execution scenarios for unit tests: one, where unit tests and device server run in the same container, and a second scenario where unit tests and the device server execute in separate containers.
-The power supply device specified in docker-compose.yml allow this second scenario.
+In this example project, `charts/tango-example` helm chart defines a test environment comprising three containers: a Tango database; a databaseds server, and an example power supply device.
+This project illustrates the execution scenarios for unit tests in which unit tests and the device server execute in separate containers (each in a k8s pod).

-The docker-compose.yml file should be customised for your project.
+The `charts/tango-example` helm chart should be customised for your project.
 Note that the same container definitions are used for 'make test' and 'make interactive'.

 (Optional) Docker entry point management: